linucksrox/hugoblog/content/post/2016-08-29-learning-android-development.md

 tags: [
   "android",
 ]
+summary: "My story about learning Android development so far"
 ---
 Lately I've been learning to develop for Android using [Udacity][udacity].
 There are a lot of other good resources available, but Udacity seems promising because the Android courses were developed by Google and Udacity.